As premium fruit growers, biosecurity is paramount for the protection of your cherry orchard and crop.

-In partnership with Plant Health Australia, the Australian Cherry Industry has also developed the Orchard Biosecurity Manual which outlines the appropriate measures and guidelines that can be implemented within cherry growing businesses to minimise risk of exotic and endemic pests.
+In partnership with Plant Health Australia, the Australian Cherry Industry has also developed the Cherry Growers Biosecurity Manual which outlines the appropriate measures and guidelines that can be implemented within cherry growing businesses to minimise risk of exotic and endemic pests.
 The quality assurance and sanctity of Australian Cherry produce is pivotal to ongoing exporting trade profitability.

 The Australian Cherry industry encourages all orchardists to become familiar with areas of impact from hive management, planting and propagating through to biosecurity checklists and preventative measures.